EuphoriaPatches/propertiesFiles/addedMods.md

 - Miniscule: A very small portion of the mod's content has been added or reviewed.
 - Foliage Only: Self-explanatory, only plants, flowers, vines, and other various plantlife has been added.
 - Items Only: Only includes item.properties entries.
-- Entities Only: Only includes entity.properties entries
+- Entities Only: Only includes entity.properties entries.
+- Ores Only: Only Ores have been added to block.properties.
 - Autogenerated Content: This mod contains content that is auto-generated and the blocks that exist will change per modlist.
 Typically we'll try and support as many of said blocks as possible or use tags where applicable (Iris exclusive feature), however it is most likely you'll need to add blocks yourself.
 If you're going to use this tag, please explain what is being autogenerated and why in a comment.
 - Unknown: Unable to make a determination of how well a mod has been added due to various factors.
 Please leave a comment if you're gonna use this status!